dwqs/tech-read/README.md

 ###Running the demo

-To run the demo, just type `npm run dev` in terminal, and then open your browser to visit `127.0.0.1:8080`.
+To run the demo, type `npm run build` && `npm start` in terminal, and then open your browser to visit `127.0.0.1:9000`.

 Running `npm run build` in terminal will package your project.